daybugging/stefanzweifel.io/src/articles/2015/02-28-developer-setup-early-2015/index.md

 I tried them all, but Dropbox remains the best sync service for my usage.
 I keep all my app settings in a "sync"-folder which is symlinked to various locations through out the OS.

 #### Chrome
 I'm really in love with the dev tools of Chrome.
 It's just so easy to debug your website with all the various plugins and built in features.
-Sadly Chrome is extremly energy hungry and I use it only when im hooked to an energy plug.
+Sadly Chrome is extremely energy hungry and I use it only when im hooked to an energy plug.
 I also try to keep the number of extensions as low as possible, but I don't want to miss the following:

 - [JSON Formatter](https://github.com/callumlocke/json-formatter)